Vedadiyan/filepack/README.md

     go get github.com/vedadiyan/filepack

-filepack comes with three functions `GetAllFiles`, `Copy`, and `Move`.
+filepack comes with three functions `GetFiles`, `Copy`, and `Move`.
 These functions are self-descriptive and no further documentation is required.